-In keeping with the message of the shamanic dream this year I would like to suggest that we all not only give thanks for our food and other blessings, but also for the spiritual gifts we continually receive from the animals—gifts of patient guidance, wisdom, unconditional love, and joy in living life to its fullest.
+In keeping with the message of the shamanic dream I would like to suggest that this Thanksgiving we not only give thanks for our food and other blessings, but also for the spiritual gifts we continually receive from the animals—gifts of patient guidance, wisdom, unconditional love, and joy in living life to its fullest.

 The prayer/ceremony can be any that is heartfelt, and the invitation to participate should be extended to all animal family members as well as people.

 If you feel at the loss for words, below is a Native American prayer that honors our connection to the web of life.

 Blessings and best wishes